Juan Graterol: New York Yankees

 On December 10, 2014, Graterol signed a minor league contract with the New York Yankees organization.
 Graterol split the season between the Single-A Charleston RiverDogs, the Double-A Trenton Thunder, and the Triple-A Scranton/Wilkes-Barre RailRiders, hitting a meager .198/.235/.250 between the three teams.
 He became a free agent on November 6, 2015.

 Los Angeles Angels

-He signed with the Los Angeles Angels of Anaheim on January 12, 2016, and was promoted to the major leagues for the first time on July 18, 2016.
-After Graterol was with the Angels for five days he was optioned to the minor leagues, without having appeared in a game.
-Graterol was called up and made his major league debut on September 2, 2016, and had 14 major league at bats in the season.
+Graterol signed a minor league contract with the Los Angeles Angels of Anaheim on January 12, 2016, and was promoted to the major leagues for the first time on July 18.
+After Graterol was with the Angels for five days he was optioned to the minor leagues, without having appeared in a game, briefly becoming a phantom ballplayer.
+Graterol was called up and made his major league debut on September 2, and had 14 major league at bats in the season.
 He was designated for assignment by the Angels on November 22.